How to Fix Lazy or Seized Pistons in SRAM Brakes: A Guide to Phenolic Pistons and DOT Fluid Maintenance | Gorilla Brakes

 3. Bleed and Replace the Brake Fluid

-Degraded or moisture-laden DOT fluid can cause a variety of issues, including sticky pistons.
-Perform a full brake bleed using a quality brake bleed kit.
-The Park Tool BKD-1.2 Hydraulic Brake Bleed Kit is a great option for servicing DOT fluid-based brake systems.
-After bleeding the brakes, refill with high-quality fluid, such as SRAM DOT 5.1 Hydraulic Brake Fluid or Finish Line DOT 5.1 Brake Fluid for optimal performance.
+Moisture-contaminated DOT fluid causes piston issues.
+Perform a full bleed using a quality bleed kit like the Park Tool BKD-1.2 Hydraulic Brake Bleed Kit .
+Refill with high-quality fluid such as SRAM DOT 5.1 Hydraulic Brake Fluid or Finish Line DOT 5.1 Brake Fluid for consistent, reliable braking performance.

 4. Check for Overfilling